-A subspecialty Practice Sample (PS) submission consists of one neuropsychological evaluation report of a patient age 16 years or under, and accompanying data.
+A subspecialty Practice Sample (PS) submission consists of one neuropsychological evaluation report of a patient aged 16 or under and accompanying data.
 It is acceptable for technicians or students to administer the test battery under the supervision of the candidate.
 The clinical report, however, must be the complete and original work of the candidate, not an edited version of a trainee’s report and not the candidate’s work completed under someone else’s supervision.

 For each case, the following materials must be uploaded:

 - A copy of the original report (with appropriate confidential and identifying information obscured).
 The report may be modified only to the extent that information identifying the patient and other individuals is removed (identifying information includes patient and/or parent name and address including city and state, names of referral sources).
-Practice Samples must also be blinded, i.e. with information deleted which can identify the candidate by name or institution (e.g., signature line, letterhead, etc).
+Practice Samples must also be blinded, i.e., with information deleted which can identify the candidate by name or institution (e.g., signature line, letterhead, etc.).
+If dates are deleted or obscured, be sure to indicate the age of the patient and timing of the evaluation relative to any relevant medical diagnoses.

 - A test score summary table that contains test name, raw score, transformed normative score and normative source.
 If abbreviations are used, there must be one place in which a key is provided relating all abbreviations to the full test titles.
 The type of score must be identified (e.g., raw scores, percentile ranks, standard scores, T-scores, or other type scores).
 It is acceptable (and sometimes preferred) to present certain test results in a profile format, especially if they are commonly presented in a profiled format (e.g., BRIEF, CBCL, MMPI-A).